springer-math/Mathematics-of-Epidemics-on-Networks/README.md

 ## Releases

+We are close to releasing version 1.0.
+If you would like to help test, we welcome your involvement.

 ## Corrections

-For corrections to the content in the published book, see the file [errata.md](errata.md).
+For corrections or to report an error to the content in the published book, see the file [errata.md](errata.md) and follow instructions there.

-To report a bug in the code or an error in the book, please use the Issues option at the top of [the github page](https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks).
-Please check the [errata](errata.md) before reporting a mistake in the book.
+To report a bug in the code please use the new issue option on the [issues page](https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks/issues).

 ## Contributions

-See the file Contributing.md for more information on how you can contribute to this repository.
+We welcome new contributors.
+Please help test the code or suggest improvements.